killvxk/cyann/README.md

 It is just a PoC, can (and will) be greatly improved.
 The most important part is the tiny python script who use capstone to patch with nanomite the original binary.
 For the moment you can't pack heavy binary, the injection technique used (process hollowing) will fail if size(original_bin) > size(packed_bin), the virtalloc will fail to allocate sufficient memory in remote process.
 As said, it's just a tiny PoC.
 I will fix that by adding fake nanomite in the table.
+UPDATE: Some errors are present into the way Cyann patch and use Nanomited call instructions.
+Will be fix soon.